joelohalleron/Tekkit-1.12/README.md

 When done

-Unzip file and place all mods in c:/Users/[USERNAME]/AppData/Roaming/.minecraft/mods/
+Place Tekkit-1.12.zip in c:/Users/[USERNAME]/AppData/Roaming/.minecraft/mods/ then
+right click on it and select "extract here"